 Integration with help desk systems reveals which assets need attention.
 You’ll prevent downtime and budget accurately for replacements.

-How to choose the perfect template for your needs
+How to choose the right inventory template

 Choosing the right template starts with understanding your current situation and future plans.
+The right choice depends on whether you’re managing 50 SKUs from a single location or coordinating thousands of products across multiple warehouses.

 Assess your current inventory volume